Chart Color Schemes

 Wongawilli features high concentrations of family households, with a higher-than-average median household size

 Family households account for 93.2% of all households, including 60.2% couples with children, 25.6% couples without children, and 5.6% single parent families.
-Non-family households constitute the remaining 6.8%, with lone person households at 7.2% and group households comprising 1.4%.
-The median household size is 3.4 people, larger than the Rest of NSW average of 2.4.
+Non-family households constitute the remaining 6.8%, with lone person households making up 7.2% and group households comprising 1.4%.
+The median household size is 3.4 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households